aleshaleksey/fansys23/08-spell-list.md

 **Description**: Over the course of the round you gradually shape the surface layer of earth or natural, unworked stone.
 When casting the spell and on each subsequent turn as a "main action" the caster can manipulate up to 10ft x 10ft x 10ft of valid material in range to a depth of 10ft if manipulating earth or 5ft if manipulating rock.

 + If this would encapsulate or otherwise trap an entity, it has enough time to use its reaction and escape the effect or do so by making a DEX save at advantage.
-+ If the shape will not be structurally sound it collapses.
++ If the shape is not structurally sound, it collapses.
 + If you are attempting to make something artistic or structurally sound, you must make a "Tinker" or "Fortify" roll at disadvantage.

 **Global**: If cast globally, an area of side 200ft is affected, plus 100ft per 2MP above 4.
 In this case artistic or structurally coherent use is not possible unless at least 6 MP dice are expended in the casting of the spell.

 **Upcast**: The radius increases by 5ft for every extra MP die used.
 The depth increases by 5ft (1ft) for every extra 2 MP dice used.
-If used globally the increase of radius per every extra MP dice is 100ft.
+If used globally the increase in radius per extra MP dice is 100ft.

 ___
 ### Spirits' Secret